Hot Stuff You Missed!?

 Re-view: EV Trash-talk shocker (Economist, Guardian) :

-first two paragraphs of these two ultra-typical Tesla articles from The Economist(no less) and the Guardian - and try not to tear all your hair out...
+- Why not sample just the first two paragraphs of these two ultra-typical Tesla articles from The Economist(no less) and the Guardian - and try not to tear all your hair out...

 (Warning: you may need the full straight-jacket for the Guardian piece - written nine years after the launch of arguably America's most popular EV ever..the Toyota RAV4 EV, 3 years after the same car's highly successful 4-year trial in Jersey(British Isles), 3-4 years after the limited production 300 mile/charge Tzero sports EV had repeatedly spanked Ferraris & Porsches, 2 years after the launch of the Venturi Fetish, 6 months after the premiere of "Who Killed the Electric Car?" - we could go on and on...)